 I loved anatomy as it showed me the glory of our Creator in the intricacies of the human body.
 It was fascinating to learn for the first time how muscles worked at the molecular level.
 I still have my drawings and lecture notes and I expected to get a Distinction in the subject but medical politics intervened.
 When I returned to medicine in 2000, after 20 years in the Christian ministry, possibly I should have considered radiology because the anatomy of the human body had not changed in the interim, unlike medical treatment and technology, which required a tremendous effort to assimilate in a short period of time.
 There is now a shortage of radiologists, delaying many medical procedures.

 This increase in medical knowledge reminds me of another anecdote from our student days, which I have often repeated.
-At our 30th anniversary reunion at Fairmont Hotel in St Andrews in 2008, there were three 30 Years Progress presentations, in Bone Disease from Stuart Ralston at Edinburgh, in Inflammatory Arthritis from Tom Pullar at Dundee and in Gastroenterology from Colin Howden, translocated to America, each ‘at the top of their game’.
-Ex-pat Colin reminded us on that occasion that Charlie Forbes in Glasgow Royal Infirmary told us as students that 50% of what we were being taught would probably turn out to be untrue in 30 years’ time.
+At our 30th-anniversary reunion at Fairmont Hotel in St Andrews in 2008, there were three 30 Years Progress presentation – in Bone Disease from Stuart Ralston at Edinburgh, in Inflammatory Arthritis from Tom Pullar at Dundee and in Gastroenterology from Colin Howden, translocated to America, each ‘at the top of their game’.
+Ex-pat Colin reminded us that Charlie Forbes in Glasgow Royal Infirmary told us as students that 50% of what we were being taught would probably turn out to be untrue in 30 years’ time.
 The problem was – he didn’t know which 50% it was!
 I have repeated this often, and David Jamieson told me that he did the same in his teaching classes.